oddbird/oddsite/content/2019/06/17/refactrtech.rst

 a safe space to have conversations around diversity, inclusion, and intersectionality in tech.

+.. callmacro:: content.macros.j2#pullquote

-  "I knew I was in the right place as I met so many people I already follow on Twitter."
+  I knew I was in the right place as I met so many people I already follow on Twitter.

 First, I'd like to thank the awesome women of `Vue Vixens`_ for sponsoring my ticket for the conference.
 Refactr.tech is a re-branding of sorts of `We RISE`_,